Skip to content

 As your nervous system learns to trust the rhythm of conscious breathing, something deeper begins to unfold.
 What starts as a technique for anxiety management becomes a gateway to expanded awareness.
 This is what the yogic tradition calls the awakening of prana—the recognition that breath is not just air moving in and out of lungs, but the very force that animates consciousness.

-In my practice, I've witnessed patients who began breathwork for panic attacks discover a profound sense of connection to something larger than themselves.
-The same breath that was once contracted with fear becomes a bridge to what the shamanic tradition calls the luminous energy field—the invisible matrix of connection that underlies all life.
+Research shows that people who begin breathwork for panic attacks often discover a profound sense of connection to something larger than themselves.
+The same breath that was once contracted with fear becomes a bridge to what shamanic traditions call the luminous energy field—the invisible matrix of connection that underlies all life.

-This isn't mystical bypass.
-It's the natural progression of nervous system healing.
-When the survival circuits finally relax, the higher-order networks of the brain—what neuroscientists call the default mode network—can come online.
+This isn't spiritual bypassing—it's the natural progression of nervous system healing.
+When survival circuits finally relax, higher-order networks of the brain can come online.
 These are the circuits associated with self-awareness, empathy, creativity, and what some researchers call "transpersonal consciousness."

 The Mandukya Upanishad describes four states of consciousness: waking, dreaming, deep sleep, and turiya—the witness consciousness that observes all three.
 Conscious breathing becomes a practice of cultivating turiya, the spacious awareness that can hold all of your emotional states without being overwhelmed by any of them.